Supportive Herbs and Supplements for Mental Health

 When we think of ‘grounding’ the nervous system, we think of:

-One of the easiest ways to fortify the nervous system is with Magnesium-- a trace mineral that plays an essential role in our body’s nerve signaling and brain plasticity (6).
+One of the easiest ways to fortify the nervous system is with Magnesium-- a trace mineral that plays an essential role in our body’s nerve signaling and brain plasticity (3), as well as muscle relaxation..
 Due to a variety of biological, agricultural, and lifestyle factors, we find many folks are deficient in Magnesium though they are eating a largely plant-based diet.

 The act of preparing and drinking tea is a wonderful way to practice mindfulness and present-time awareness while getting those much-needed nutrients into your body.
-A strong tea of Oatstraw (Avena sativa) and Horsetail ( Equisetum arvense) will provide you with rich, bioavailable Magnesium, Calcium, and other minerals.
-Combine with Purslane (Portulaca oleracea)-- an herb rich in alpha-linolenic acid (ALA)-- for a solid neuroprotective formula.
+A strong tea of Oat straw (Avena sativa) and Horsetail ( Equisetum arvense) will provide you with rich, bioavailable Magnesium, Calcium, and other minerals.
+Combine with Gotu Kola (Centella asiatica) for a solid neuroprotective formula (13).

 As a final note on grounding, aromatherapy is a great tool to work with.
 We recommend diffusing Organic Lavender Essential Oil at your workspace for calming feelings of apprehension.
-For a mood-lift, pair Lavender with stimulating Rosemary Essential Oil, a combination shown to decrease depression in hospital patients (7).
-We also have lavender pillow spray which can be used for anxiety that peaks at bedtime or those that have trouble falling asleep.
+Massaging the bottom of your feet or adding to a relaxing bath can work wonders.
+For a mood-lift, pair Lavender (11) with stimulating Rosemary Essential Oil, a combination shown to decrease depression in hospital patients.
+We also have Calm Restore which can be used for anxiety any time of day or night.

 Healthy Gut, Healthy Brain

-The state of our gut health carries a large impact on how we feel, emotionally.
+The state of our gut health carries a large impact on how we feel, emotionally (9).
 Ever notice how slow digestion and depression (or stomach cramps and anxiety) often go hand in hand?
 The gut has been referred to by scientists as a ‘second brain’(1) due to its high concentration of nerve cells.
+Poor sleep is also often connected to digestive issues, which then could exacerbate any emotional imbalances.

 Supplementing with a balanced probiotic is always a great way to address any digestive irregularity that could be influencing your moods.
 Our client's go-to's are Pure Encapsulation’s Probiotic-5 and Metagenics’ UltraFlora Balance-- both high quality probiotics that we love!
 In tandem, consuming high-fiber foods is a way to feed ‘good’ gut bacteria and support regular bowel movements.